 “You’re her last patient of the day,” he continued, slowing down to walk beside me instead of in front.
 “She always takes a little longer with you than the others.”

 “She does?”
-My interest had been piqued.
+That piqued my interest.
 Perhaps, a part of Dr. Clayborn did care for me.

 We passed other patients and nurses in the hallway as he steered me towards the cafeteria, where others were already seated in front of trays of food.
 “If you need anything, let me know.”

-I leaned over slightly to look at his name badge.
+I leaned over to look at his name badge.
 “Thanks, Harlan.”

 He stood by the double doors as I passed by, heading towards the serving counter.
 Sometimes I felt like a prisoner within the center.
 Everything was impeccably clean and white.
 While the center needed to maintain cleanliness, the scent of disinfectants never left the atmosphere, even with the food behind the glass.